 Since the announcement, several high-profile companies have put down large deposits for Semis.
 UPS, Pepsi, and Walmart are just a few of the organizations that have reserved some of the suspected several hundred pre-ordered trucks so far.

-The formal launch of the Tesla Semi was supposed to be at some point in 2019; however, considering Elon Musk’s shaky history with release deadlines, many believed the Semi wouldn’t truly be released until 2020.
+The formal launch of the Tesla Semi was supposed to be at some point in 2019; however, considering Elon Musk’s shaky history with release deadlines, many believed the Semi wouldn’t truly be released until 2020, and now that’s been pushed back until the end of 2021.
 That doesn’t mean Tesla hadn’t made significant progress on their upcoming long-haul truck, though.
 The Tesla Semi had been spotted on the road several times across the U.S., at both Superchargers and Tesla campuses.
 It was even seen in public with a Tesla Model X parked on its trailer.

 How much does the Tesla Semi cost?